ksondz/apache-fineract-api/docs/guide.md

 ## Guide
-This wrapper uses HTTP Basic Auth to authenticate in the open source [Apache Fineract API](https://demo.openmf.org/api-docs/apiLive.htm#top)<br/>
+THe wrapper uses HTTP Basic Auth to authenticate in the open source [Apache Fineract API](https://demo.openmf.org/api-docs/apiLive.htm#top)<br/>
 Default username is 'mifos' and password is 'password' <br/>

  - Create new instance.